zopefoundation/RestrictedPython/docs/usage/api.rst

     :module: RestrictedPython

     Compiles source code into interpretable byte code with ``mode='eval'``.
+    Use mode ``'single'`` if the source contains a single interactive statement.
     The meaning and defaults of the parameters are the same as in ``compile_restricted``.